pschanely/wildflower-touch/README.md

 # wildflower-touch

 A [Wildflower](https://github.com/pschanely/wildflower) IDE for touch devices.
+Point-free style has an advantage on mobile because you don't have to name many things (but I can't really handle much of that, so it's got variables too).
+It's pure functional, but I stubbornly refuse to make analogies with concepts in graduate level mathematics.

 This is a hack.
+A concept.
 It really doesn't work yet.
-Don't try to use it.
-That said, if you're interested in this sort of thing, I'd love to hear from you.
+That said, if you're interested in this sort of thing, want to give me feedback, or would like to help evolve it, I'd love to hear from you.

 Here's a demo of me implementing the solution to [problem one](https://projecteuler.net/problem=1) of Project Euler (finding the multiples of 3 and 5 up to some limit and taking their sum):